About Us

 Goals of the MCCTR

-The goals of the MCCTR are to (1) enhance infrastructure and people resources required to address the clinical and translational research needs in Mississippi; (2) increase focus on implementation science and clinical and behavioral interventions to address the disparities associated with cardiometabolic and obesity-related diseases in Mississippi; and (3) foster and coordinate collaboration in clinical and translational research among our partner institutions and within the national network of other academic centers dedicated to the same goals.
+The goals of the MCCTR are to (1) enhance infrastructure and people resources required to address the clinical and translational research needs in Mississippi; (2) increase focus on implementation science and clinical and behavioral interventions to address the health differences associated with cardiometabolic and obesity-related diseases in Mississippi; and (3) foster and coordinate collaboration in clinical and translational research among our partner institutions and within the national network of other academic centers dedicated to the same goals.

 The MCCTR is intended as a hub that will increase the utilization of all research resources of the partner institutions to promote multi-institutional and multi-disciplinary clinical, translational, and community-engaged research projects.